PoliteStorm/WaveAnalysis/docs/paper/paper.md

 Practical defaults and grids: We scan $u_0\in[0,\sqrt{T}]$ on an evenly spaced grid (ν₀≈32–256) and evaluate a small set of biologically motivated $\tau$ scales {5.5, 24.5, 104}s.
 Windows are energy‑normalized to remove trivial $\tau$ bias, and we optionally detrend $f(u)=2uV(u^2)\psi(\cdot)$ over the effective support of $\psi$ to suppress low‑$k$ leakage.
 Unless stated otherwise, we use a Gaussian window with u‑domain detrend as the robust default.

+Normalization and windowing: windows are energy‑normalized so that changing τ does not trivially scale power; Gaussian windows in the $u=\sqrt{t}$ domain balance time–frequency localization while suppressing drift when combined with detrending.

 ## Biological validity and implementation

 - Baselines and drift: Long recordings show baseline drift and sparse spikes; we apply energy‑normalized windows and optional detrending in the $u$ domain, which ablation shows improves SNR and concentration (Sec.
 4.5).